Measuring the value of local government pension schemes

 Valuations of the Local Government Pension Scheme (Scotland) must be undertaken every four years to measure the costs of benefits being provided.
 Each valuation follows HM Treasury directions and regulations and are carried out by the Government Actuary's Department on behalf of the Scottish Government based on scheme data held at March of the relevant year.

-Valuations Results Report
+2023 Fund Valuations Report

 Was this information useful?